First probable monkeypox virus case reported in Kansas City

 Based on initial epidemiologic characteristics and the positive orthopoxvirus result at the state laboratory, health officials consider this a probable monkeypox infection.

 KCHD disease investigators are working to determine if the patient may have been in contact with anyone while infectious.
-Health officials will make notification with any individuals if they are deemed at risk for exposure.
+Health officials will notify any individuals if they are deemed at risk for exposure.

-There is no indication there is a great risk of extensive local spread of the virus, as monkeypox does not spread as easily as the COVID-19 virus.
+There is no indication of extensive local spread of the virus, as monkeypox does not spread as easily as the COVID-19 virus.

 Person-to-person transmission is possible through close physical contact with body fluids, monkeypox sores, items that have been contaminated with fluids or sores (clothing, bedding, etc.), or through respiratory droplets following prolonged face-to-face contact, according to the health department.

-Monkeypox is a rare, but potentially serious viral illness, which belongs to the Orthopoxvirus family, and typically begins with flu-like symptoms and swelling of the lymph nodes, and progresses to a rash on the face and body.
+Monkeypox is a rare but potentially serious viral illness, which belongs to the Orthopoxvirus family, and typically begins with flu-like symptoms, swelling of the lymph nodes, and progresses to a rash on the face and body.

-Most infections last 2 to 4 weeks.
-Monkeypox is typically endemic to parts of central and west Africa, and people can be exposed through bites or scratches from rodents and small mammals, preparing wild game, or having contact with an infected animal or possibly animal products.
+Most infections last two to four weeks.
+Monkeypox is typically endemic to parts of central and west Africa.
+People can be exposed by bites or scratches from rodents and small mammals, preparing wild game, or having contact with an infected animal or possibly animal products.